 I used all-purpose for this crusty artisan bread, but you can use bread flour if you like.

 You can also use part whole wheat flour– I recommend substituting 1 cup of the AP flour with whole wheat.
 A 100% whole wheat loaf has not been tested, but it might work.
+You may also be interested in this multigrain no knead bread loaf.

 I haven’t tried using a gluten-free flour mix for this and therefore cannot recommend it.
 Here’s a gluten-free artisan bread that might be helpful for you!